Breaking Parameter Degeneracies in a Magnetically Charged Black Hole Embedded in a Hernquist Dark-Matter Halo: A Multi-Observable Analysis: Energy deposition by neutrino-antineutrino annihilation

 These are the final working equations used in the numerical plots.
 They are structurally identical to the general master formulas, but now the role of the magnetic charge and halo strength is explicit.

-Because the spacetime contains two deformation amplitudes and one halo scale, a single one-parameter plot cannot capture the physics cleanly.
-We therefore organize the discussion into two sectors.
-First, we fix the halo parameters and vary the magnetic charge.
-Second, we fix the magnetic charge and vary the halo strength.
-Throughout the paper we set
+Because the spacetime contains two intrinsic deformation amplitudes and one halo scale, a single one-parameter plot cannot capture the relevant physics.
+We therefore separate the analysis into two complementary sectors.
+In the first sector, the Hernquist parameters are kept fixed and the magnetic charge is varied.
+This isolates the effect of the nonlinear-electrodynamics magnetic monopole.
+In the second sector, the magnetic charge is fixed and the Hernquist amplitude is varied, isolating the effect of the surrounding dark-matter halo.
+Throughout this section we use